 Training Packages represent the national industry benchmarks for Vocational Education and Training.
 Training packages set out the competency to be achieved but do not state how the training should be delivered.
-This means that students may complete their qualification in different ways between various training organisations.
-The training package also specifies the relevant qualification rules including the compulsory core units are included in a course and the elective units which are available.
+This means that students may complete their qualification in different ways between various training organizations.
+The training package also specifies the relevant qualification rules, including the compulsory core units in a course alongside the elective units which are available.